wechaty/docusaurus/docusaurus/docs/puppet-providers/README.md

 > You can switch between different Wechaty Puppet Provider by changing your `WECHATY_PUPPET` environment variable.
 All your source code should work between different tokens without any changes.

-## What is Wechaty Puppet Provider

-If you want to learn more about the concepts behind TOKEN, please read our blog post: [Introducing Wechaty Puppet Service](https://wechaty.js.org/2021/01/14/wechaty-puppet-service/)

 ## Wechaty Puppet Providers

 Now, we have the following Wechaty Puppet Providers: